-Pharmacokinetic samples will be disposed of after the Bioanalytical Report finalization or 6 months after issuance of the draft Bioanalytical Report (whichever is earlier), unless requested for future analyses.
-Samples may also be disposed of earlier, pending further notification.
+Pharmacokinetic samples will be disposed of after the Bioanalytical Report finalization or six months after issuance of the draft Bioanalytical Report (whichever is earlier), unless further analyses are requested with the appropriate patent consent.
+Samples may also be disposed of earlier if, pending further notification.
+Key samples for biological research can be retained at Clinical Pharmacology & DMPK.

 Incurred sample reproducibility analysis, if any, will be performed alongside the bioanalysis of the test samples.
-The results from the evaluation will not be reported in the CSR but separately in a Bioanalytical Report.
+The results from the evaluation will not be reported in the Clinical Study Report but separately in a Bioanalytical Report.